Pinoy pop: 1990s: Prominence of rock and acoustic bands, and new generation of balladeers

-Re-emergence of R&B and novelty songs (2000s to present)
+2000s – early 2010s: Re-emergence of R&B and novelty songs

-From the early 2000s onwards, Kyla, Nina and Jay R began to be pioneers of the contemporary R&B music with Francis M, Andrew E, Gloc-9, Abra, and Shehyee of hip-hop genre.
+From the early 2000s onwards, Kyla, Nina and Jay R began to be pioneers of the contemporary R&B music.
+Francis Magalona, Andrew E, Gloc-9, Abra, and Shehyee would pioneer Pinoy hip-hop.

 Local sing and dance groups SexBomb Girls and Viva Hot Babes began to popularize novelty songs among the masses.

-Pinoy pop renaissance (2010s)
+2010s–present: Renaissance

 Since 2010, the genre of Pinoy pop drastically changed as the usual rock bands and novelty songs from the 1990s and 2000s started to fade out of the mainstream, creating the new pop genre without any influence of rock and hip-hop.

-In 2010, Little Big Star 2nd runner-up and YouTube star Jake Zyrus became the first Asian to peak on the top 10 (at No. 8) of the Billboard 200 for his debut album.
+In 2010, Little Big Star 2nd runner-up and YouTube star Jake Zyrus (then known as Charice) became the first Asian to peak on the top 10 (at No. 8) of the Billboard 200 for his debut album.
 He was also one of the first Asian artists to have a song peak at No. 1 for Billboards Dance/Club Play Songs.

 Notable pop artists of the 2010s include Toni Gonzaga, Moira Dela Torre, Ben&Ben, Yeng Constantino and Sarah Geronimo whose songs "Tala" and "Kilometro" were chosen by CNN Philippines as best songs of the decade.